Anna Lee Fisher: Selection

 Another doctor at Harbor General was Mark Mecikalski, who followed the American space program.
 At lunch in June 1977 he informed Bill, who was now Sims's fiancé, that the National Aeronautics and Space Administration (NASA) was conducting a selection of a new group of astronauts and recruiting doctors.
 Bill had Sims paged over the hospital loudspeaker system.
 They both applied, although they agreed that Sims had the better chance, due to her background in chemistry as well as medicine.
 They had three weeks to assemble the required documents and submit their applications.
 Sims posted hers the day before the deadline.
 NASA received 8,079 applications, and chose 208 for further screening.
 Sims was invited to come to the Johnson Space Center (JSC) in Houston, for a week of interviews, evaluations and examinations, commencing on August 29, 1977.

 This was the week when Bill and Sims had planned to marry.
-They brought their wedding forward, and were married at Wayfarers Chapel in Paseo Del Mar, San Pedro, California, on August 23.
+They brought their wedding forward, and were married at Wayfarers Chapel in Rancho Palos Verdes, California, on August 23.
 She changed her surname to Fisher.
 She was part of the third group of twenty applicants to be interviewed, and the first one that included women.
 Among the eight women in the group were Rhea Seddon, Shannon Lucid, Nitza Cintron and Millie Hughes-Wiley.
 In the interview, Sims was asked if she wanted to have children, and she told them of her intention to have children within the next five years.
 Bill also received a call from NASA, and in November he was one of the ninth group of applicants to be interviewed.
 This group included Judith Resnik, who worked for Xerox in nearby El Segundo, California, and Resnik and the Fishers became friends.

 In January 1978, Fisher received a call from George Abbey informing her that she had been selected as part of NASA Astronaut Group 8, and would commence on July 5.
 At the same time, he informed Bill that he had not been selected.
 Bill was the only unsuccessful applicant to be told of his rejection by Abbey; the job of informing unsuccessful candidates was normally delegated.
 Fisher was interviewed on television by Connie Chung.
 That night Bill took Fisher and Resnik, who had also been selected, out to dinner to celebrate.
 Bill and Fisher moved to Houston, where they bought a house in Clear Lake City.
 The new job involved a considerable pay cut; from earning about $50,000 per year as a surgical resident, she dropped down to a government salary of around $23,000 a year.
 "It didn't matter what the pay was", she told People magazine.
 "To be an astronaut, I was willing to pay them."